vectorgrp/XCPlite/README.md

 ## Configuration options:

-All settings and parameters for the XCP protocol and transport layer are located in xcp_cfg.h and xcptl_cfg.h Compile options for the XCPlite demos are located in main_cfg.h:
+All settings and parameters for the XCP protocol and transport layer are located in xcp_cfg.h and xcptl_cfg.h.
+Compile options for the XCPlite demos are located in main_cfg.h:

 ## Notes:
+- Specify the IP addr on the command line, when you have multiple Ethernet adapters.
+Otherwise the IP address of the first Ethernet adapter found is written to A2L file
+- If A2L generation and upload is disabled, make sure CANape (or any other tool) is using an up to date A2L file
+- If A2L upload is enabled, you may need to set the IP address manually once, when connect is refused, press the flashing update icon in the CANape statusbar
+- The latest version of C_Demo offers the possibility to enable EPK checking
-- If A2L generation and upload is disabled, use CANape address update with Linker Map Type ELF extended for a.out format or PDB for .exe
+- For CANape, use address update with Linker Map Type ELF extended for a.out format or PDB for .exe
-- Linux Compile with -O2, Link with -pthread
 - 64 bit version needs all objects within one 4 GByte data segment
 - Enable XL-API on command line: C_Demo -v3 -addr 172.31.31.1 -port 5555